LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 -------------------------------------

 We can deal with the current object without using dot notation.
-What if we are dealing with more than one Rational, the current one *and* another parameter, as in Multiply:
+What if we are dealing with more than one Rational, the current one *and* another one, like the parameter in Multiply:

 .. literalinclude:: ../examples/intro_cs_lib/rational.cs
    :start-after: Multiply chunk